Dan Jenkins

 • The Dan Jenkins Medal for Best Sportswriting Award

-The Best Sportswriting award cites accomplishment for a single piece published in the previous calendar year (2021).
-Both awards accompany a cash prize.
-The nominees for the 2022 Best Sportswriting category are:
+The Best Sportswriting award cites accomplishment for a single piece published in the previous calendar year (2022).
+Both awards are accompanied by a cash prize.
+The nominees for the 2023 Best Sportswriting category are:

-Final voting for Best Sportswriting award will be conducted by a jury of sportswriters that include co-chairs Sally Jenkins and Michael MacCambridge and committee members Kevin Blackistone, Kirk Bohls, Bryan Curtis, Melanie Hauser, Jackie MacMullan, Kathleen McElroy, Wright Thompson, Grant Wahl and Alexander Wolff.
+Final voting for Best Sportswriting award will be conducted by a jury of sportswriters that include co-chairs Sally Jenkins and Michael MacCambridge and committee members Kevin Blackistone, Kirk Bohls, Bryan Curtis, Melanie Hauser, Peter King, Jackie MacMullen, Kevin Robbins, John A. Walsh and Alexander Wolff.

-The voting for lifetime achievement in sportswriting will be conducted by the co-chairs Jenkins and MacCambridge with a committee that includes Karen Crouse, Chuck Culpepper, Gerald Early, Vahe Gregorian, Will Leitch, Joe Posnanski, Steve Rushin, John A. Walsh and Seth Wickersham.
+The voting for Lifetime Achievement in Sportswriting will be conducted by the co-chairs Jenkins and MacCambridge with a committee that includes Chuck Culpepper, Karen Crouse, Vahe Gregorian, Kathleen McElroy, Elizabeth Merrill, Joe Posnanski, Steve Rushin, Wright Thompson, and Seth Wickersham.
 Nominees for the lifetime achievement award are not made public.

-The 2022 Lifetime Achievement and Best Sportswriting winners will be announced in the coming month.
-CSCM will host an in-person dinner on September 23 in Austin to celebrate this year’s the winners and those from the previous two years, whose awards dinners have been canceled by the COVID-19 pandemic.
-The upcoming dinner will also feature the 2022 Jenkins Medal Sports Legend, who will be announced soon.
+The 2023 Best Sportswriting and Lifetime Achievement winners will be announced in the coming month.
+CSCM will host an in-person dinner on October 13 in Austin to celebrate this year’s the winners.
+The upcoming dinner will also feature the 2023 Jenkins Medal Sports Legend, who will be announced soon.

 insta